 Or . . .

-The tempest hit, fierce gusts rocking my car to brag about the downed trees and dismembered branches left in its wake.
-It was intense sledding for a while, but sure enough, I felt confident moving at a safe, consistent speed on the parallel Route 31 while Google relayed notice of aggravating slowdowns on the Turnpike westbound from Somerset.
-I may have actually saved myself time in the end by taking the "slower" way, and even if I didn't, avoiding the stop-start stress of being swallowed in a sea of brake lights alone made the endeavor well worth it.
+The tempest hit, fierce gusts rocking my car to brag about the dismembered branches and downed trunks left in its wake.
+It was intense sledding for a while, but sure enough, I felt confident moving at a safe, consistent speed on the parallel Route 31 as my smartphone relayed notice of aggravating slowdowns on the Turnpike westbound from Somerset.
+I may have actually saved myself time in the end by taking the "slower" way, and even if I didn't, avoiding the stop-start stress of being swallowed in a sea of brake lights alone made the detour well worth it.

 Fortunately, Donegal passes quickly and within a few minutes the road climbs to the top of Chestnut Ridge, the ultimate hurdle presented by the Appalachian Mountains before the continent opens up to over 1,300 miles of relatively easy footing until the Rockies rise impenetrably from the Great Plains.
 Cresting the ridge, for a few moments the western horizon sprawls out into infinity, the day's last gasps of technicolor straining to flee the black hole at the edge of the earth.
 Amazingly, from this spot, still nearly forty miles from Pittsburgh as the crow flies, the crowning towers of the city's skyline are distinctly visible when conditions are clear.
 It's another reminder of how close to home I am.